dallinmason/stat386-projects/_posts/2022-10-18-Data-Scraping.md

 ## Steps

 ### 1. Initial Scrape
 To be able to scrape from any website, we need to establish a connection with it and then obtain the wanted information.
-I used the requests package in Python to be able to do this and then opened the connection, saved the data into an object, and then closed the connection.
+First off I verified that I had a valid connection with no error codes to make sure I had permission to scrape from this website.
+I then used the requests package in Python to be able to do establish a connection and then opened it, saved the data into an object, and then closed the connection.